“Love grows. Lust wastes by Enjoyment and the Reason are that one spring from a Union of Souls, and the other from a Union of Sense.” – William Penn

 I became his strongest support in his pursuit of his passion for singing.
 When all of our friends and his family were against his singing in pubs and eateries, I stood by him till he established himself.
 So both of us committed undying and deep friendship with each other.
 Best friends for life!
 We would show the world that a man and a woman are capable of pure deep friendship!

 Though we had our physical needs, we decided that was not something we would bring into our friendship ever.
 So he would tell me of his escapades and I would tell him of my fantasies, and we would have a healthy and hearty laugh over it, till Sharmila came into the picture.

-But that lasted only till I introduced both of them.
+But that lasted only until I introduced both of them.

 At one shot I lost both of my besties.
 Both of my support systems gone at one go.